History

 Equated Courses: HSP-252

-HIS-260 Topics Asian History
+HIS-260 Topics in Asian History

 Prerequisites: none